 Pancreatic exocrine insufficiency is defined as a reduction of pancreatic exocrine activity in the intestine at a level that prevents normal digestion.
-(Hoffmeister et al. 2015).
+(Hoffmeister et al. 2015, Toouli et al. 2010).

 Enzyme Role

 Amylase Digestion of carbohydrate

 Protease Digestion of protein

 Lipase Digestion of fats